 But to make this build even more interesting, guests can’t just book a stay.
 They must enter a ballot in the hope of being chosen to ‘win’ a one night break.

 Crane 29 was designed by quirky holiday accommodation company Canopy & Stars.
 Frustrated at the lack of interesting holiday accommodations available, founder Alastair Sawday had the idea to start his own unique accommodation company that specialised in quirky retreats from treehouses, yurts, cabins and Gipsy caravans.
 After starting with just seven spaces in 2010, the company now runs over 500 in the UK, Ireland, France, Spain, Portugal and Italy and is a key advocate of sustainable tourism.

-Crane 29 was the result of three years planning and was the first urban-based holiday retreat the company had created.
+Crane 29 was the result of three years of planning and was the first urban-based holiday retreat the company had created.
 Constructed on a cargo crane, 26ft above the ground, the low-impact build is completely carbon neutral and built using sustainable materials.

 The company partnered with DIY brand B&Q to furnish the harbour-side ‘hanging basket’, which accommodates up to two guests and mixes natural and industrial materials.
 This includes taps made from copper piping, polished concrete fittings and mats weaved from natural vegetable fibres.

 Speaking of the inspiration behind the build, it said: